NF11/cesi-api-livreur/readme.md

 ## Database Seeder

-To seed the database with users, bootcamps, courses and reviews with data from the "\_data" folder, run
+To seed the database with users, order, Product and Menu with data from the "\_data" folder, run

 ```
 # Destroy all data